vtx22/SPARQ/README.md

 ## Installation
 Download the newest version for your operating system from the [Releases](https://github.com/vtx22/SPARQ/releases) and open the executable.

+On Linux, run SPARQ with `./run_linux.sh`.
+Make sure that your user is part of the `dialout` user group for serial port access or open SPARQ using `sudo`.

 ## Usage
 Open a COM port with the correct baud rate and transmit data from a place of your choice, for example a microcontroller.
 Currently only data transmitted in the custom SPARQ format can be interpreted by the plotter.
 An ASCII mode is planned and will be implemented in the future.